Killing of UnitedHealthcare CEO spotlights complex challenge companies face in protecting top brass

 In an era when online anger and social tensions are increasingly directed at the businesses consumers count on, Meta last year spent $24.4 million to surround CEO Mark Zuckerberg with security

-NEW YORK -- He’s one of the most famous and widely admired corporate leaders in the world.
+NEW YORK -- He’s one of the most famous corporate leaders in the world, delivering products embraced by billions.
 But it’s the haters that companies like Mark Zuckerberg’s Meta worry about.

 In an era when online anger and social tensions are increasingly directed at the businesses consumers count on, Meta last year spent $24.4 million on guards, alarms and other measures to keep Zuckerberg and the company’s former chief operating officer safe.